Well Rounded Education: Middle School

-At St. John Vianney School teachers recognize that all children develop at different rates and have differing abilities and interests.
-Our approach to education looks at the whole child, not the sum of discrete academic areas.
-In addition to direct academic instruction in the content areas and religion, students attend weekly classes in art, music, library, technology, physical education, and Spanish.
+In addition to direct academic instruction in the content areas and religion, students attend weekly classes in art, music, STEM Lab, physical education, and Spanish.
 These experiences enrich the academic program and offer cross-curricular connections to the classroom when possible.